eshwes01/FoodQuiz/README.md

 ## Colour Scheme
-  Light colour scheme and warm tone has applied throughout the page.
+  Light colour scheme and cool tone has applied throughout the page.

 ## Fonts

-Google font "Josefin Sans" used as it matches with the themes of the quiz .
+Google font "Josefin Sans" used as developer think it matches with the themes of the quiz .

  ## 4. Wireframes